zimolzak/psci-resource-proposal/README.md

 other associated technical requirements will enable future enhancements as necessitated by changes in organizational operations.

-## Developing Strategies to Learn from the Project
+## Developing strategies to learn from the project

 Site stakeholders should review and determine how the process was used for (1) analysis, (2) feedback, and (3) learning.
 Project